The Strat: Construction

 After the fire, Stupak had trouble financing the completion of the tower.
 To continue construction, Grand Casinos announced plans in November 1993 to purchase 33% of the Stratosphere and Vegas World by acquiring shares in Stupak's Stratosphere Corporation.
 Grand Casinos, owned by Stupak's poker friend Lyle Berman, ultimately purchased a 43% stake in the resort.

 As construction continued in April 1994, the tower was over 700 ft tall.
 That month, Stupak announced that he was considering an 813 ft extension of the tower's height, which would bring it to 1825 ft, beating the CN Tower by 10 ft and making the Stratosphere the tallest structure in the world.
 This new height was opposed by the FAA, the Airline Pilots Association, and McCarran International Airport, on the grounds that it would force changes in air traffic patterns.
 The FAA said the tower would be an aviation hazard, but its developers argued that the height would make it a major tourist attraction.

 Stupak and Grand Casinos developed a laser light show for the tower in case the city rejected the new height.
 A lawyer for the project said, "If we can't have the world's tallest tower, we'll have the world's most beautiful tower."
 The FAA also opposed the laser show, citing previous incidents around the country in which pilots were temporarily blinded by laser lights.
-In June 1994, the city rejected Stupak's new height proposal but allowed him to go up to 1149 ft, higher than the 1,012 ft he had originally proposed.
+In June 1994, the city rejected Stupak's new height proposal but allowed him to go up to 1149 ft, higher than 1,012 ft he had originally proposed.
 The tower was ultimately built out to the city's maximum height, though the FAA still considered it a hazard.